E01N/Battleship-in-Python/README.md

   - Give the user the option to choose grid size and number of ships
   - Create another game mode where the user can play against the computer
   - Give the user the option to play again
+  - Make the ships have a buffer of 1 grid piece between them

 ## Testing
 I have manualy tested the project in the following ways: